Assignment 1: Hello Mobile Application Development (HelloMAD) on the App Store

 As you complete this assignment and have “aha!” moments where you figure out tricky things that might hold other people up, you should post those to the Piazza message group.
 Good contributions helping peers on Piazza throughout the term will be considered in borderline grade decisions at the end of the term, so please use the message group to help each other.

 In addition to submitting your app on the Play Store, you will also need to setup an account on Bitbucket where you will submit your project files using the source control program GIT and track bugs as you develop your work.
-Follow these instructions on using Git and Bitbucket.
+Follow these instructions on submitting assignments and using Git and Bitbucket.
 This will make it possible for the course staff to access your code for review.
 You need to learn to use Git properly so that you are incrementally committing your work to the Bitbucket repository.
 You should not include project specific files or build files in your Git repository.

 You submit your assignment by making it available for alpha testing on the app store by the assignment deadline.
 Your project should also be properly setup on Bitbucket and you should have granted access to the TAs and Prof. Intille.